-The ice hockey committee and the tournament director comprise the games committee at the finals site.
-If a committee member is associated with an involved team, he or she will remove himself or herself from all games committee responsibilities.
-The chair of the ice hockey committee will chair the games committee, and the NCAA championship manager will work with the committee in an advisory capacity.
+The women's ice hockey committee and the tournament director comprise the games committee at the finals site.
+If a committee member is associated with an involved team, they will remove themselves from all games committee responsibilities.
+The chair of the women's ice hockey committee will chair the games committee, and the NCAA championship manager will work with the committee in an advisory capacity.